UCLA Library: 1961–1977: Accumulation and expansion

 Robert Vosper was hired as University Librarian in 1961, and the following year, ground was broken for the first unit of the University Research Library, now the Charles E. Young Research Library.
 Completed in 1964, the construction of the Research Library entailed carting approximately 4 million index cards and 14 miles of books around campus.
 The newly completed six-story facility then became the administrative center for the UCLA Library system.
 The Main Library was then converted to the College Library.
 By 1964, the Library ranked 11th in the country, with more than two million volumes.
 Having been founded only sixty years prior, the UCLA Library was on pace to becoming one of the most important libraries in the country.

 Vosper was succeeded by Page Ackerman in 1973, who served as librarian until her retirement in 1977.
 She was the first woman in the United States to head a library system of such a scale.
 Ackerman saw the development of the Library's administrative network, which became an innovative model for library management systems across the country.
 During her tenure, Ackerman oversaw an increased coordination of efforts with the libraries of all UC campuses, a necessity that came which was initially brought about by state budget problems.
 Under Ackerman, the UCLA Library acquired collections on many important figures, including Ralph J. Bunche, Gertrude Stein and Anaïs Nin.
+In 1976, the music library was named after Walter H. Rubsamen, professor emeritus of the UCLA Department of Music.

 1977–present

-Since Ackerman's retirement in 1977, UCLA has seen a steady increase in collections, facilities and staff under librarians Russell Shank (1977–1990), Gloria Werner (1990–2002), Gary E. Strong (2003–2013), and Virginia Steel (2013–present).
+Since Ackerman's retirement in 1977, UCLA has steadily increased collections, facilities and staff under librarians Russell Shank (1977–1990), Gloria Werner (1990–2002), Gary E. Strong (2003–2013), Virginia Steel (2013–2023), and Athena Jackson (2024-present).
+In 2020, the first major open access collection of new music, the Contemporary Music Score Collection was established by music librarian Matthew Vest.
 The library collection consists of more than 8 million volumes and more than 78,000 current serial titles and an aggressively expanding electronic resources collection.
 The UCLA Library is a member of the Association of Research Libraries, the Coalition of Networked Information, the Center for Research Libraries, the Council on Library and Information Resources, International Federation of Library Associations and Institutions, and the Scholarly Publishing and Academic Resources Coalition.